Marr11317/bhackcycle/README.md

 # Pricycle

-An app where you get paid to save carbon.
+An app where you get rewards for saving carbon.

 ## Getting started